romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 Q. How can you stop a Batch job?

-The Database.executeBatch and System.scheduleBatch method returns an ID that can be used in System.abortJob method.
+The Database.executeBatch and System.scheduleBatch method returns an Id that can be used in System.abortJob method.

 Q. Can I query related records using Database.QueryLocator?